 Day 1 - Thursday, 7th August 2014

 Somewhere in a small village near Dresden: The owner of this blog is very busy packing everything he deems important and saving lots of stuff on his laptop.
 Originally he wanted to start early in the morning, but since he is dawdling about wants to be prepared as well as possible, the start is delayed until 4pm.
-Just in time for a rainshower, that at least ends very quickly.
-And the shortest way to the Elbe river is well-known already.

 So I'm passing the open border that has a column still marking Czechoslovakia and proceed to set up my tent for the first time, on a sandbank directly at the riverside to be exact.
 No, I never tried it even once before because I'm dumb.
 And it's getting dark.
 Shit man, what have I brought on myself here?
 And how the hell is this junk supposed to result in a three-dimensional construct?
 Well, in the end I somehow manage to set it up.
 Learning by doing.
 The introduction post has a few other pictures and some words about the trip in general: